 4. Use normal punctuation

-Normal punctuation like commas and full stops can make the text easier for screen readers (and therefore the end-user) to understand.
+Normal punctuation like commas and full stops can make the text easier for screen readers (and the end-user) to understand.

 5. Leave alt-text empty for decorative images